The principal component of the fellowship is training in inpatient hospital consultation psychiatry at the YNHH and VACHS.

 The Veterans Administration Connecticut Healthcare System (VACHS)

+Fellows may complete their outpatient experiences at the VACHS.
 VACHS is a tertiary care facility associated with the Yale University School of Medicine.
-It is approximately 4 miles from YNHH.
-A shuttle runs continuously between the VACHS and YNHH during the day.
 The VACHS offers a full range of inpatient, outpatient and rehabilitation care, in medicine, surgery, psychiatry, and neurology.
 It also offers the Comprehensive Cancer Center, the National Center for PTSD, the Eastern Regional Blind Rehabilitation Center (ERBC), the Northeast Program Evaluation Center (health services delivery research), and the Women’s Health Center.
 The VACHS is recognized nationally as a psychiatry research center, including research in the areas of Addiction Psychiatry and PTSD.
+VACHS is situated approximately 4 miles from YNHH.
+A shuttle runs continuously between the VACHS and YNHH during the day.